stuartherbert/ValidationLib/README.md

 Usage
 -----

-The best documentation for ValidationLib are the unit tests, which are shipped in the package.
+The best documentation for ValidationLib4 are the unit tests, which are shipped in the package.
 You will find them installed into your PEAR repository, which on Linux systems is normally /usr/share/php/test.

 Development Environment
 -----------------------